survivejs/webpack-book/manuscript/advanced_techniques/authoring_packages.md

 The script may need tweaking to fit your purposes.
 But it's enough to give you a rough idea.
 If the `dist_modules` directory is missing, we'll generate it here.
 That's it.

+W> Relying on `postinstall` scripts can be [potentially dangerous](http://blog.npmjs.org/post/141702881055/package-install-scripts-vulnerability).
+Security minded developers may want to use `npm install --ignore-scripts`.
+You can set that default through `npm config set ignore-scripts true` if you want.
+Being a little cautious might not hurt.

 ## Conclusion

 Webpack can do a lot of work for a package author.
 Just picking up `output.libraryTarget` and `externals` help you a lot.
 These options are useful beyond package authoring.
 Particularly `externals` comes in handy when you want to exclude certain dependencies outside of your bundles and load them using some other way.